 Federico Etro is Professor of Economics at Ca' Foscari University of Venice.
-He is an expert of industrial organization and international macroeconomics with publications on American Economic Review, International Economic Review, European Economic Review, Economic Journal and leading applied works on the economics of cloud computing, online advertising and antitrust policy for the New Economy.
-He holds a Laurea cum laude from the Catholic University of Milan and a Master in Economics from the University of California, Los Angeles, has taught at the University of Edinburgh, the University of Milan, Bicocca and Luiss in Rome, and has been research assistant at the National Bureau of Economic Research of Cambridge, MA.
-He coordinates the Economic Seminar Series in Venice.
+He is an expert of the economics of art history, international economics and industrial organization, with publications on journals such as The American Economic Review, International Economic Review, European Economic Review, The Economic Journal, RAND Journal of Economics, Journal of Economic History and many others.
+He holds a Laurea cum laude from the Catholic University of Milan and a Master in Economics from the University of California, Los Angeles, and he has taught at the University of Edinburgh, the University of Milan Bicocca and Luiss in Rome.
+He is currently the Editor in Chief of the Elsevier journal Research in Economics.